 In Davidson, head to Whit’s for extra creamy ice cream with tons of flavor.
 They like to keep it simple, offering Vanilla, Chocolate, and Whit’s Special Weekly Flavor with fruit toppings, nuts, and candies that can be blended into custard for their famous Whitser™.
 You can also get hand-dipped waffle cones and take home some goodness with weekly flavors stocked in their Grab & Go Freezer.

 In Concord, don’t miss Cabarrus Creamery, which Our State agreed was one of the top 25 picks in NC.
-Try an ice cream float, a sundae or something recently posted on their Facebook page: their mint chocolate chip ice cream and double chocolate cookie sandwich (below).
-On the hunt for a summer treat that fits you?
-Cabarrus Creamery has something for you, from nondairy and low fat, protein smoothies to no sugar added options.
-They even have “pupcicles” for your four-legged friends!
+This spot has something for everyone, from nondairy and low fat, protein smoothies to no sugar added options.
+They even have “pupcicles” for your four-legged friends.

 Jack the Dipper Ice Cream